Internet speed versus Bandwidth- Carnival Internet

 Let's simplify the concept of speed vs. bandwidth further with an example.

 Think of Dhaka Road as an internet highway, with cars symbolizing data traveling through the internet.
 Internet bandwidth is like the number of lanes on Dhaka Road.
 Just as wider roads can fit more cars at once, higher internet bandwidth allows more data to travel through the internet connection simultaneously.
-So, if Dhaka Road had more lanes, more cars could drive at the same time, reducing traffic jams and making movement faster.
-Similarly, higher internet bandwidth means more data can be sent at once, leading to faster internet speeds and better online experiences.

 On the other hand, Internet speed is like how fast the cars can drive on a road.
 A fast car reaches its destination quicker than a slow one, regardless of road width.
 Likewise, fast internet speed means data reaches its destination faster, improving webpage loading, video streaming, and downloads, regardless of bandwidth.

-How Bandwidth Works
+How Bandwidth Works?

 After learning about Bandwidth, you might ask, "How does bandwidth work?"
 Well, Bandwidth works by defining the maximum rate at which data can be transmitted over a network connection.
 It's essentially the capacity of the connection, determining how much data can be moved within a given timeframe.
 Now, let's explore how bandwidth works.